Benefits of Raw Pet Food

 Now, think about your pet’s diet.

-Whether you feed your pet from a bag or can, these heavily-processed foods share similar shortcomings:
+Whether you feed your pet from a bag or can, these heavily processed foods share similar shortcomings:

 • Only a small percentage of the lost nutrients are replaced by synthetic additives but even these are not easily absorbed by your pet.

-• Cheap ingredients including grains and fillers add calories but are actually difficult for pets to digest.
+• Cheap ingredients, including grains and fillers, add calories but are actually difficult for pets to digest.

-• Protein levels can look good on the label but can also come from difficult to digest sources.
+• Protein levels can look good on the label but can also come from difficult-to-digest sources.

 Start Feeding Your Pet “Real Food”